msrocka/olca-git/README.md

 loaded DB tree in 1.453 sec
 synced the tree in 180.076 sec

+loaded DB tree in 1.473 sec
+synced the tree in 177.578 sec

 build a tree: https://stackoverflow.com/questions/22320996/jgit-bare-commit-tree-construction traverse a tree: https://stackoverflow.com/questions/19941597/use-jgit-treewalk-to-list-files-and-folders